ApolloZhu/en/source/about/index.md

 > I taught Apollo his freshman year in programming.
 It was very evident even then that he was an incredibly intelligent and special student.
 A memory that has stuck with me from that year, is he took a huge text book of Microsoft Visual Basic home to learn on this own without prompting!
 He is a student that strives to continue his learning as well as be a wonderful individual outside of his academic talents.
 Big things are in his future!
 I am honored to have been part of his journey.

 > Apollo is an incredibility talented person whose academic achievement is remarkable.
 In the three years I have known him, he has never failed to impress me with his drive and knowledge.
-Apollos is also one of the kindest and most respectful students I have ever had in my classroom and will go out of his way to mentor other students.
+Apollo is also one of the kindest and most respectful students I have ever had in my classroom and will go out of his way to mentor other students.

 ## Fun Fact